Can I Buy a Home with Student Loan Debt?

 4. Refinance for Greater Affordability

 If you already own a home and you have student loan debt, you may be able to consolidate your debts into a single monthly payment by refinancing your student loans into your mortgage.
 This could make your monthly obligations much more affordable since you’d be spreading your payments out over a longer period (15 or 30 years for a mortgage vs. 10 years for student loan repayment).
-This option may not always make sense financially, but with mortgage interest rates so low at the moment, it could reduce your overall student loan interest quite a bit by consolidating your debts.
+This option may not always make sense financially, but it could reduce your overall student loan interest quite a bit by consolidating your debts.

 No matter where you’re at on the journey to homeownership, C&F Mortgage is focused on you every step of the way.
 Get in touch with one of our local industry experts today to see how you can make buying a home a reality while repaying your student loans.